1983 World Series: Game 5

 Throughout this series, both teams' big gun hitters had been held in check.
 Mike Schmidt was 1 for 16, while Eddie Murray was 2 for 16.
 In this game, however, Murray snapped out of it by belting two home runs and driving in three runs.
 Rick Dempsey, who would be named MVP, also homered and doubled and scored two runs.
 Scott McGregor pitched a complete game, five-hit shutout to give the Orioles the championship.
 Cal Ripken Jr. made the final putout of the series, snaring a liner by Garry Maddox.

 The Phillies finished this Series with a team batting average of .195, with no one having a worse Series than Schmidt, going a paltry 1 for 20 (.050 batting average) and overall the lowest average for a World Series team since the 1974 Oakland Athletics.
 The winning Orioles hit only .213 in the series.

 The Philadelphia Eagles were originally scheduled to play the Dallas Cowboys on Sunday, October 16, at Veterans Stadium.
 Because of the scheduling conflict, the Eagles and the Cowboys, who were scheduled for two games against each other because they were in the same division, played on that day on the Cowboys' field, Texas Stadium.
 (Their other game had been scheduled for November 6 at Texas Stadium, and that game was played at Veterans Stadium.)

+In addition to the Phillies being eliminated, the Philadelphia Eagles and Philadelphia Flyers also lost on the same night.
+This situation would happen a second time on October 9, 2025, when the Phillies were eliminated by the Los Angeles Dodgers in Game 4 of the 2025 National League Division Series.